ReDEriiK/Real_Time_Detector/README.md

 > Image made by ChatGPT
  ## **Description**

 This project was made for a university class.
 The purpose was to make a real time detection application using a phone as an IP webcam, mqtt, mosquito and docker docker.
-The object detectionh model can be easily changed by adding a new class into the model folder.
+The object detection model can be easily changed by adding a new class into the model folder.

 ## **To run the project**